-2.28 Procedures for Field Attachment Training
+2.31 Procedures for Field Attachment Training

 - a) Field Attachment Training (FAT) shall be an essential part of NTA Level 4, 5 and 7.
 For NTA Level 7 FAT shall be conducted at the end of the second (2nd) year of studies.
 The Field Attachment Training for all programmes shall last for a period of eight (8) weeks. - b) Prospective FAT's students shall be required to identify and select/suggest placements for field attachment training within four (4) weeks of the beginning of the first semester of the subsequent year.
-The name and address of selected/suggested placement shall be submitted to the respective Head of Academic Department within the period mentioned above. - c) Students shall be supervised by the Field Supervisor and Academy's Supervisor. - d) A student who deliberately does not report to the field placement shall be deemed to have failed in FAT and absconded from studies, hence shall be awarded zero mark. - e) The department hosting the FAT's students shall make the assessment of the field attachment training reports.
-(Format of the report shall be indicated in the FAT Logbook). - f) A student who attended FAT and fails to submit the FAT report in time without compelling reasons will be deemed to have failed, hence awarded zero mark. - g) A student who fails to submit FAT report with compelling reasons shall be required to submit the report within three (3) weeks after his/her request has been accepted. - h) A student who fails to attain minimum grades on FAT shall not be allowed to continue to the next level of study and will be required to repeat FAT within three (3) months. - i) A pass in the Field Attachment Training shall be required before a candidate is allowed to graduate or proceed to next level.
+The name and address of selected/suggested placement shall be submitted to the respective Head of Academic Department within the period mentioned above. - Students shall be supervised by the Field Supervisor and Academy's Supervisor.

+- d) A student who deliberately does not report to the field placement shall be deemed to have failed in FAT and absconded from studies, hence shall be required be repeat/re-take based on the level of the study. - e) The Department hosting the FAT's students shall make the assessment of the field attachment training reports.
+The Format of the report shall be indicated in the FAT Logbook. - f) A student who attended FAT and fails to submit the FAT report in time without compelling reasons will be deemed to have failed, hence shall be required to repeat/re-take based on the level of the study. - g) A student who fails to submit FAT report with compelling reasons shall be required to submit the report within three (3) weeks after his/her request has been accepted. - h) A student who fails to attain minimum grades on FAT shall not be allowed to continue to the next level of study and will be required to repeat/re-take. - i) A pass in the Field Attachment Training shall be required before a candidate is allowed to graduate or proceed to next level.

-2.29 Research Project/Dissertation
+2.32 Research Project/Dissertation

-- a) Diploma and Bachelor's Degree students shall be required to undertake an independent research on a topic relevant to the field of study. - b) The research proposal followed by research report/dissertation shall be prepared during the last year of his/her programme of study as indicated in the guidelines for writing research projects and dissertations. - c) The Research Project report and dissertation shall be marked.
-Passing in Research Project report and dissertation is a requirement for the award of a diploma and degree respectively. - d) Students shall be required to pass this module separately and shall be assessed out of 100% marks. - e) Any candidate whose Research Proposal, Research Report or dissertation will not be submitted for assessment within the specified date of the deadline as indicated in the Academy's Almanac shall be considered to have failed the module; hence zero mark will be awarded. - f) A student who fails in Research Project proposal shall be required to re-submit the research project proposal within one month of the release of the results. - g) A student who fails either in Research Project report or dissertation will be allowed to re-submit the report or dissertation within three (3) months from the date of the release of examination results or within such period as shall be recommended by the Examiners' Committee.
+- a) Diploma and Bachelor's Degree students shall be required to undertake an independent research on a topic relevant to the field of study. - b) The research proposal followed by research report/dissertation shall be prepared during the last year of his/her programme of study as indicated in the guidelines for writing research projects and dissertations. - c) The Research Project report/dissertation shall be marked.
+Passing in Research Project report and dissertation is a requirement for the award of a diploma and degree respectively. - d) Students shall be required to pass this module separately and shall be assessed out of 100% marks. - e) Any candidate whose Research Proposal, Research Report or dissertation will not be submitted for assessment within the specified date of the deadline as indicated in the Academy's Almanac shall be considered to have failed the module; hence shall be required to repeat/re-take or carry forward based on the level of the study. - f) A student who fails in Research Project proposal shall be required to resubmit the research project proposal within one month of the release of the results. - g) A student who fails either in Research Project report or dissertation will be allowed to re-submit the report or dissertation within three (3) months from the date of the release of examination results or within such period as shall be recommended by the Undergraduate Studies Committee.

-2.30 Teaching Practice (TP) for Bachelor Degree of Education Programmes throughout their training, the manner of which is prescribed in this Teaching Practice Regulations and Procedures.
+2.33 Teaching Practice (TP) for Bachelor Degree of Education Programmes manner of which is prescribed in this Teaching Practice Regulations and Procedures.